Novel Food Assessments

-A Novel Food is defined as food that had not been consumed to a significant degree by humans in the EU before 15 May 1997, as defined by Regulation (EU) 2015/2283.
-Such foods are subject to a pre-market safety assessment before a decision is made on EU-wide authorisation.
+A Novel Food is defined as food that had not been consumed to a significant degree by humans in the UK before 15 May 1997, as defined by UK legislation.
+Such foods are subject to a pre-market safety assessment before a decision is made on UK-wide authorisation.

-- Whether the novel food concerned is as safe as food from a comparable food category already existing on the market within the Union;
+- Whether the novel food concerned is as safe as food from a comparable food category already existing on the market within the UK;

-- Whether the composition of the novel food and the conditions of its use do not pose a safety risk to human health in the Union;
+- Whether the composition of the novel food and the conditions of its use do not pose a safety risk to human health in the UK;

 - A novel food, which is intended to replace another food, does not differ from that food in such a way that its normal consumption would be nutritionally disadvantageous for the consumer.